Recommended

-When injury strikes, and on a long enough time line it almost certainly will, follow these tips to keep you training while giving your body the time it needs to repair.
+When injury strikes, and on a long enough timeline it almost certainly will follow these tips to keep you training while giving your body the time it needs to repair.

-1. Test all movements.
 There will be movements that you are certain will cause discomfort before even trying them.

 If I know I’m in pain when I reach for the top shelf in my kitchen, I’m pretty damned sure that a push press is out of the question.
 But outside of the obvious, do not make assumptions.
 Instead, test the movement with little or no resistance and make an assessment.